magento/merchdocs/src/stores/locale-options.md

 group: getting-started
 ---

+The locale determines the many of the settings that are used throughout the store.
+Some of them are:

+-  Language
+-  Country
+-  Tax rate
+-  Currency
+-  Price
+-  Number format

-The locale determines the language, country, tax rate, and other settings, such as currency, price and numbers displaying format, that are used throughout the store.
-The Locale Options determine the time zone and language used for each store, and identify the days of the work week in your area.
+The locale setting determines the time zone and language used for each store, and identifies the days of the work week in the area.

 ![General configuration - locale options]({% link configuration/general/assets/general-locale-options.png %}){: .zoom}
 [_Locale Options_]({% link configuration/general/general.md %})